Adventure Express

-Adventure Express is a mine train roller coaster located at Kings Island amusement park in Mason, Ohio.
-Designed and built by Arrow Dynamics, the ride opened to the public on April 13, 1991.
-It is located in the Adventure Port section of the park near Enrique's.
-Like many traditional mine trains, the Adventure Express features a lap bar restraint and does not contain any inversions.
+Adventure Express is a mine train roller coaster located in the Adventure Port section at Kings Island amusement park in Mason, Ohio.
+Manufactured by Arrow Dynamics, the roller coaster opened to the public on April 13, 1991.
+A portion of the ride's design drew inspiration from the Indiana Jones franchise.
+Similar to other mine trains, the Adventure Express uses a lap bar restraint and does not feature any inversions.

 History

 Kings Island approached Arrow Dynamics and one of its lead designers, Ron Toomer, in 1990 to build a traditional mine train roller coaster with a unique twist.
-Unlike previous Arrow installations, this one would be heavily-themed and produce an "out-of-control feeling" inspired by scenes from the 1984 film Indiana Jones and the Temple of Doom.
+Unlike previous Arrow installations, this one would be more heavily-themed and produce an "out-of-control feeling" inspired by scenes from the 1984 film Indiana Jones and the Temple of Doom.
 Construction began later that year, and the total cost to build the family ride was estimated at $4 million.
 The ride was marketed as a jungle adventure mine train that plunges "through steamy volcanic tunnels, across rickety bridges, and into a deserted mine shaft inhabited by snakes and spiders".
 The roller coaster opened on April 13, 1991.
-During the 2021-2022 offseason, the ride got repainted for the park's 50th anniversary celebration.
-In October 2022, Kings Island announced that the ride would receive enhanced theming as part of the retheming of the Oktoberfest area to Adventure Port in 2023.
+For the 2023 season, Kings Island rethemed the Oktoberfest section of the park and renamed it Adventure Port, adding enhanced theming to Adventure Express during the transition.